18F/handbook/_pages/travel-and-leave/leave.md

 - Authorized absence without charge to leave or pay
 - Must be officially requested to serve in a judicial proceeding to which the Federal, a state, or local government is party
-- Requests for time off due to jury duty can now be made in [HR Links](https://corporateapps.gsa.gov/hr-links/); this option was not previously available in Aloha.
+- Requests for time off due to jury duty can now be made in [HR Links](https://corporateapps.gsa.gov/hr-links/);

 ## Administrative leave